1. Home

 Your inverter typically gets fairly warm during use, which is normal, but it can get too hot.
 If overheating occurs, electricity production will drop significantly, or the inverter will stop working altogether.

 Typically solar technicians will conduct assessments on your inverter during installation to ensure the cooling technology works properly.
-This includes checking that the building housing the inverter and the switch cabinet are properly ventilated.
+This includes checking the building housing the inverter and the switch cabinet are properly ventilated.

-Even professionals can make mistakes.
-Yes, there is a possibility your solar technician did not install the inverter correctly, either with a physical connection or a programming component.
+There is a possibility your solar technician did not install the inverter correctly, either with a physical connection or a programming component.

-The solar installer must follow the documentation from the inverter's manufacturer to make sure everything goes smoothly with the installation.
 When the installer finishes setting up the inverter, they should carry out several tests like a yield test, remote activation, remote deactivation, and regulation of the reactive power.
 Any issues with the connection should be evident at the time of testing and addressed immediately.

-Another possible inverter issue is the isolation fault, a short circuit between different parts of the circuit that produces an "isolation alarm".
+Another possible inverter issue is the isolation fault, a short circuit between different parts of the circuit that produces an "isolation alarm.”
 If this error occurs, the inverter will either work at a reduced level or shut down completely.

-Many inverters use Maximum Power Point Tracking (MPPT), a technique that maximizes the inverter's performance.
+Many inverters use maximum power point tracking (MPPT), a technique that maximizes the inverter's performance.
 MPPT occurs when photovoltaic (PV) modules in a solar array are connected in a series called "strings" that are connected to the inverter.

 Each string produces different amounts of power based on shading, positioning, faults in panels, etc. These conditions around the inverter mean the strings can send different voltages to the inverter at the same time.